isomerpages/govtech-corp/media/technews/_posts/2020-04-12-post-6 things about OpenTrace — the open source code published by the TraceTogether team.md

 the team does not know how useful an app like TraceTogether will be in other countries due to the different operating contexts, GovTech has decided to make the source code for Singapore’s Bluetooth contact tracing app&nbsp;
-<a href="https://www.tech.gov.sg/media/technews/geeky-myth-busting-facts-you-need-to-know-about-tracetogether" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">TraceTogether</a>&nbsp;freely available online so that others can improve
-and adapt for deployment elsewhere.</p>
+TraceTogether&nbsp;freely available online so that others can improve and adapt for deployment elsewhere.</p>
 <p>This generic codebase is called OpenTrace and comprises the reference
 implementation source code for an iOS app, an Android app, as well as a central server that is built around Google Firebase (although implementations built on other cloud service providers are also possible).
 It also includes basic calibration data for a range of popular mobile phones.</p>
-<p>At the same time, GovTech has also published the&nbsp;<a href="https://bluetrace.io/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">BlueTrace</a>&nbsp;protocol,
+<p>At the same time, GovTech has also published the&nbsp;BlueTrace&nbsp;protocol,
 on which both OpenTrace and TraceTogether are built.
 Apps that implement the BlueTrace protocol are assured of interoperability across jurisdictions.
 The team hopes to work with other countries and national public health